 It’s also smart to diversify your portfolio so that you don’t put all your nest eggs in one basket.
 For example, invest in both small and large companies, as well as stocks, ETFs and mutual funds.

 Try to remain patient with your investments, too.
 Investing is a long-term game.
 Don’t sell them just because the market fluctuates.
-If your investments been performing within one or two points of the market, consider holding on to them.
+If your investments have been performing within one or two points of the market, consider holding on to them.
 Unless you have a reason to believe that your investments will be worthless in the future, they’ll most likely make money in the long run.

 Budget, Budget, Budget